 Are you noticing that your gums are swollen or bleeding?
 Do you experience pain at the back of your mouth while brushing teeth?
 Are there any cysts in your mouth?
-If you answered “yes” to any of the above questions, you should definitely consider wisdom teeth removal.The truth is, if ignored, wisdom teeth can become painful and annoying.
+If you answered “yes” to any of the above questions, you should definitely consider tooth extraction in Ottawa.The truth is, if ignored, wisdom teeth can become painful and annoying.
 However, many people delay getting their wisdom teeth pulled, avoiding the surgery until it is absolutely unavoidable.
 Even though wisdom teeth can be taken out before you start feeling discomfort, what should you do if you’ve ignored the problem long enough to make the pain unbearable?
 We have composed a few tips on how you can manage wisdom teeth pain and how you can get an emergency wisdom teeth removal surgery.

 There are numerous reasons wisdom teeth may need to be removed.
 However, only under certain circumstances, wisdom teeth constitute an emergency requiring an immediate action.

 Here are examples of wisdom teeth complications that require emergency care: